Ghosts in Chinese culture: History

 Buddhism was introduced into China in the 1st century CE, and rapidly became popular with its belief in a continuous cycle of rebirth and more complex ghost beliefs, although the older beliefs lingered.
 The entry of Buddhism into China was marked by interaction and syncretism with Taoism in particular.
 Originally seen as a kind of "foreign Taoism", Buddhism's scriptures were translated into Chinese using the Taoist vocabulary.

-Elements of pre-Han Dynasty mythologies such as those in Shan Hai Jing were adapted into these belief systems as they developed (in the case of Taoism), or were assimilated into Chinese culture (in the case of Buddhism).
+Elements of pre-Han dynasty mythologies such as those in Shan Hai Jing were adapted into these belief systems as they developed (in the case of Taoism), or were assimilated into Chinese culture (in the case of Buddhism).
 On the other hand, elements from the teachings and beliefs of these systems became incorporated into Chinese mythology.
 For example, the Taoist belief of a spiritual paradise became incorporated into mythology, as the place where immortals and deities dwell.

-The state of ancestor veneration in modern-day China is reported to be declining in urban areas; however, in rural areas of China, as well as province of Taiwan, ancestor worship and its practices can still be commonly found.
+The state of ancestor veneration in modern-day China is reported to be declining in urban areas; however, in rural areas of China, as well as Taiwan, ancestor worship and its practices can still be commonly found.

+Andrew Kipnis finds that, because of the rapid urbanization of China, urban dwellers are more afraid of ghosts than people in the countryside.

+City people are more detached from death and from the people they interact with and, hence, view the death of their neighbors as a potential source of ghosts.

+Rural dwellers see the people around them as relatives to some degree so, when they die, they can become ancestors rather than ghosts after the proper ceremonies.

+Urban cemeteries and funeral businesses are inauspicious and depreciate surrounding real estate.

+Apartments where unusual deaths happened can be listed in online lists of haunted places lowering the rent price.

+Authorities try to remove the deceased and the associated facilities from view.

+Announcing a death in the apartment block is distasteful and setting up an altar for a deceased relative can be illegal in the bigger cities.

+Scattering the ashes of a cremated person in a park is not allowed as it would make park visitors afraid of ghosts.

+Funeral parlors may set up small fires so that visitors can jump over them to counter the yin received from the dead.